DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for North Carolina vs. TCU on Monday

-DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for college football for Monday, Sept.
+DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for college football on Monday, Sept.
 1

 DraftKings offers over $200 off NFL Sunday Ticket, plus $300 in bonus bets for new users with the newest DraftKings promo code for North Carolina vs. TCU

-North Carolina vs. TCU will take center stage on Monday, and right now is an ideal time to use the latest DraftKings promo code to get $300 in bonus bets and over $200 off NFL Sunday Ticket.
-Bill Belichick will make his coaching debut for the Tar Heels to finish up a memorable first full week of college football.
-There are also 13 MLB games, three WNBA games, and Round of 16 action at the U.S. Open today.
+The NFL returns on Thursday, but there's still college football on Monday with North Carolina hosting TCU, making it an ideal time to take advantage of the latest DraftKings promo code.
+Bet on college football tonight, and you can get $300 in bonus bets and over $200 off NFL Sunday Ticket.
+There are also 13 MLB games, three games in the WNBA, and Round of 16 action for U.S. Open tennis.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code